portsoc/hangman-in-branches/README.md

 If you have not yet visited
-[Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure you write and run (in [Replit](https://replit.com/new/nodejs)) some of its example from the first 3 stages:
+[Code Examples to Copy](https://portsoc.github.io/code-copy-examples/) make sure you write and run (in [Replit](https://replit.com/new/nodejs)) some of its examples from the first 3 stages:

 - [Stage 1](https://portsoc.github.io/code-copy-examples)
 - [Stage 2](https://portsoc.github.io/code-copy-examples/stage-2)